atom-box/haskatchawan/readMe.md

 <br>

 ## Reflection
-"Thinking functionally" is something you already do on the command line, with GNU/BASh tools and pipes. <br><br>So far, Haskell is not harder than Javascript.
+In these beginners lessons, "thinking functionally" is just GNU/BASh tools and pipes.
+The crazy stuff with Monads, et cetera does not come until Ch.
+10 of Lipovača. <br><br>So far, Haskell is not harder than Javascript.
 One upside: compared to JS, Haskell is more internally consistant with its own rules.
 In that respect, Haskell is like 11th grade Physics and Javascript is like 10th grade chemistry. <br><br>Compared to learning Elm language, the Haskell tutorials are less restricted to the DOM and web development so they unleash a lot of beauty.
 For example, lists can have infinite length.
 For example, you can make a one line solution for finding all possible right triangles.
 For example, recursive programming is suddenly useful.

 ## Resources
 1. The free, full sized book [Learn You a Haskell](http://learnyouahaskell.com/) with awesome illustrations